22 Sixth Form CV Examples & Templates for 2026

 Like this template?
 Customize this resume and make it your own with the help of our Al-powered suggestions, accent colors, and modern fonts.

-To write a sixth form student CV, start with what you have—not what you don’t.
-Include your education, A-levels or equivalent, coursework relevant to the industry, extracurricular activities, volunteering, and personal projects.
+To write a secondary school student CV, start with what you have—not what you don’t.
+Include your education, grades (if they are 3.5 and above), coursework relevant to the industry, extracurricular activities, volunteering, and personal projects.
 Use clean CV templates that highlight key sections with clear headings and bullet points.

 If you use ChatGPT CVs to generate a cover letter or summary, always edit to sound specific and human.